krishna102001/Gbu-CRC/README.md

 For Backend:

-- go to frontend directory
+- go to Server directory
   ```bash
   cd server
   ```